nordbjerg/pathogen/README.md

-# pathogen
+# Pathogen

-Scavenge the remnants of civilization for food and equipment in the struggle for survival, in a persistent procedurally generated post-apocalyptic world.
-When all civilization cease to exist and the entire human race is on the brink of extinction, it is truly survival of the fittest.
+> An airborne disease has spread across the lands, destroying any civilization in its path.
+All you ever loved is gone - but why?
+In an effort to find answers, and maybe even a cure, you scavenge the remnants of civlization for food and gear, in the struggle for survival.

+Pathogen is a roguelike set in a procedurally-generated post-apocalyptic world.

 # Compile